TheAssassin/AppImageLauncher/README.md

 Other systems derived from the listed ones, such as for instance Linux Mint (Ubuntu), should support AppImageLauncher as well.
 If they don't, please don't hesitate to create an issue.

-**Note:** If your system is not listed above as supported, feel free to request support in an issue to discuss adding support.
+**Note:** Feel free to request support for other distributions by [opening an issue](https://github.com/TheAssassin/AppImageLauncher/issues/new).

 ### Build from source